A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

 We did manage to deploy our model locally serving the model locally and also testing it with a few prompts.
-Afterwards we started on trying to deploy the model on the cloud...
+Afterwards we started on trying to deploy the model on the cloud using a cloud run.
+The model can be accessed here: <https://tinystories-deploy-cucyneamrq-ez.a.run.app/static/index.html>*
+The model is deployed by choosing a container from docker hub which then runs the code that can run inference on the chosen model.
+When opening this site you will be greeted with a simple interface to use the model.
+On this site you can enter a prompt and submit it to the model.
+The model will then try to finish the sentence and write the output below.

 ### Question 23